byoms23/date-text-parser/README.md

 ### Languages

-It supports English, Spanish, French, Japanese, Chinese.
+Like Chrono, it supports English, Spanish, French, Japanese, Chinese.